PARKINSON'S DISEASE with the ROLLING BALL, CLINT and SCARLETT

 The person has to read four suggestions and search for the connection between three of them to find the intruder.

-Then, the person has to make different logical associations between words to find the connection.
+By reading the proposed words, the person must access his semantic memory quickly to give meaning to the words.She/he then has to make several logical associations between the words to find the connection.

 In addition, once the person has found the common point, he or she still has to analyze the fourth word to make sure that it does not fall within the same category as the others.